 In 1962, filmmaker James Clavell turned down a trip to Germany where he had been asked to do on-set rewrites of The Great Escape, the blockbuster film he’d written starring Steve McQueen.
 Instead, Clavell travelled to Vancouver to direct a low-budget revenge film starring unknown actors and produced by a fledgling B.C. company.
 Although The Sweet and the Bitter (also titled Savage Justice) was a notorious flop, Clavell began an association with Vancouver that would both change his life and spark a new fascination with the Far East in Western film and literature.

-Born in Sydney in 1924, Clavell described himself as a “half-Irish Englishman with Scots overtones, born in Australia, a citizen of the U.S.A., residing in England, California, Canada or wherever.”
+Born in Sydney in 1924, Clavell described himself as a “half-Irish Englishman with Scots overtones, born in Australia, a citizen of the U.S.A., residing in England, California, Canada, or wherever.”
 At 17, he enlisted in the British Royal Artillery and was sent to Singapore to fight the Japanese.
 His transport was sunk, Clavell was shot in the face by machine-gun fire, and he found himself a prisoner of the Imperial Japanese Army in the notorious Changi prison camp.

-In Changi, 10,000 prisoners were squeezed into huts built to accommodate a tenth of that number; 14 out of 15 prisoners died, many from illness and malnutrition.
+In Changi, 10,000 prisoners were squeezed into huts built to accommodate a 10th of that number; 14 out of 15 prisoners died, many from illness and malnutrition.
 Interned in the camp for three years, Clavell learned to speak Malay and read the Koran.
 “Changi became my university instead of my prison,” Clavell told The New York Times Magazine in a 1981 interview.

 In the late 1950s, Clavell broke into film, penning the script for the Vincent Price horror movie The Fly.
 During a Writers Guild strike, at the insistence of his wife, April, Clavell wrote his first novel.
 Set in Changi, King Rat was inspired by his years as a prisoner of war and kicked off “The Asian Saga,” his bestselling series about westerners in Asia.
 Clavell later used part of his royalty advance to buy a home in West Vancouver.